-The Vestibular Rehabilitation Special Interest Group (VR SIG) is an extension of the APTA Neurology Section.
+The Vestibular Rehabilitation Special Interest Group (VR SIG) is an extension of the APTA Academy of Neurologic Physical Therapy.
 Its membership focus is centered on supporting the practice of physical therapists and physical therapy assistants who treat patients with vestibular related disorders.
 By providing a network of collaboration and education the group fosters opportunities to highlight and build solid foundations of clinical practice to provide care and management of patients with balance and movement disorders relating to vestibular deficits.

 MISSION & OBJECTIVES

-The mission of the Vestibular Rehabilitation special interest group (VR SIG) is to provide a forum for APTA Neurology Section members who have a common interest in the promotion of health, wellness, optimal function, and quality of life for individuals with balance and vestibular disorders.
+The mission of the Vestibular Rehabilitation special interest group (VR SIG) is to provide a forum for APTA Academy of Neurologic Physical Therapy members who have a common interest in the promotion of health, wellness, optimal function, and quality of life for individuals with balance and vestibular disorders.
 The VR SIG is committed to facilitating advances in physical therapy for patient management, education, research and health care policy that reflect the needs of those we serve.